 Engel and Martin, LLC represents children and juveniles who have been charged with delinquency or violations of Ohio Criminal Laws.
-The attorneys at Engel & Martin, LLC have have more than 25 years of combined experience in criminal defense and juvenile crime cases.
+The attorneys at Engel & Martin, LLC have more than 25 years of combined experience in criminal defense and juvenile crime cases.

 Many parents of children charged with violating the are rightly be concerned their child will go to a juvenile detention center or have a permanent criminal record.
 For this reason, it is important to hire an experienced juvenile court attorney to help the child avoid serious repercussions, including a possible criminal record and lasting effects on your child’s educational and employment opportunities.